Making a Personal Injury Claim for a Protected Party

 Case Study: Personal Injury Claim for a Protected Party

-Emma’s sister, Sarah, became her litigation friend and sought the assistance of SilverOak Solicitors to file a claim.
-A capacity assessment confirmed Emma’s condition, and the solicitors gathered evidence, including medical records, police reports, and proof of financial losses.
+Emma’s sister Sarah became her litigation friend and asked SilverOak Solicitors for help in filing a claim.
+The solicitors compiled evidence including medical documents, police reports, and proof of financial losses; a capability evaluation verified Emma’s condition.

 After negotiations, a settlement was reached, covering Emma’s care needs, medical expenses, and loss of earnings.
 The settlement was court-approved, and the Court of Protection appointed a deputy to manage the funds.
 The compensation ensured Emma’s long-term care and financial security, providing peace of mind for her family.